klaasnienhuis/devfab/docs/projects/phone.md

 <CodePenEmbed id="eYbVQGg/af4e7ca6fad2dd77b909c101e8ed5177" tab="result" />

 Let's add some movement to the phones.
 When toggling between the phone sizes, we should put the active phone in the center of the screen.
 We can do this by moving the model.
-We haven't covered moving models yet in teh guide.
+We haven't covered moving models yet in the guide.
 The process is quite straightforward.
 First we need to find the instanceID of the object we want to move, then we can move it.
 In our example, we want to move the root of the scene.

 Look at [Get the rootnode](../guide/objects/rootnode.html) to learn how to get the instanceID of the root node.
 Read the Sketchfab docs about [translating](https://sketchfab.com/developers/viewer/functions#api-translate) to learn how to move the model.